emilianoyoung/ai/_posts/_archive/2019-12-18-nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019.md

 ---
 category: news
 title: "Nvidia announces a host of advances in AI and Automobiles at GTC 2019"
-excerpt: "Nvidia is looking to extend its lead as an AI company by improving its image recognition, language recognition, and decision-making platforms, as well as a new chip for autonomous vehicles.
-The GPU Technology Conference is one of the biggest conferences around AI each year.
-At the ongoing GTC 2019 China, Nvidia held a keynote to emphasize the ..."
+excerpt: "Baidu, which is China’s most prominent company in the field of AI ...
+In China, Didi and SAIC have already partnered with Nvidia for its AI platform for self-driving cars.
+A few other autonomous vehicle concepts were also shown during the keynote.
+When asked about specific timelines around the public availability for autonomous vehicles ..."
 publishedDateTime: 2019-12-18T07:28:00Z
 sourceUrl: https://www.techradar.com/in/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019
 ampUrl: https://www.techradar.com/in/amp/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019
 cdnAmpUrl: https://www-techradar-com.cdn.ampproject.org/c/s/www.techradar.com/in/amp/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019
 type: article
-quality: 71
+quality: 89
-heat: -1
+heat: 139
-published: false
+published: true

 provider:
   name: TechRadar